mejasonatkinson/blog/content/posts/dyspraxia-what-is-it.md

 ---
 title: "Dyspraxia, What Is It?"
 date: 2023-05-19T13:00:00+01:00
-draft: true
+draft: false
 ---

-Simlar to Dyslexia, I have alot to say about Dyspraxia, but lets start with the basics.
+Simlar to Dyslexia, I have a lot to say about Dyspraxia, but lets start with the basics.

 What is Dyspraxia?